gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 Servo Spline
 ------------
-The output shaft of the servo is commonly called *spline*.
-Most servos you meet have industry standard 25 tooth spline (also known as F3); in particular, this is the spline used by REV Smart Servo and goBILDA Dual Mode servo.
+The output shaft of the servo is commonly called the **spline**.
+Most servos have industry standard 25 tooth spline (also known as F3); in particular, this is the spline used by REV Smart Servo and goBILDA Dual Mode servo.
 However, Hitec servos using 24 tooth spline are also very popular.
 Please check